 With MyMediTravel you can browse 4 facilities offering Laser Eye Surgery (LASIK) procedures in Bangkok.
-The cheapest price available is $2,284, it's well worth the trip from United States!
+The cheapest price available is $2,284 - what are you waiting for?

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 LASIK (laser in situ keratomileuses), commonly referred to as laser eye surgery, is a type of refractive eye surgery to correct vision issues.
 The procedure reshapes the cornea in order to allow light that enters the eye to be properly focused onto the retina for better and clearer vision.
 It is mainly performed to treat hyperopia (farsightedness), myopia (nearsightedness), and astigmatism.
 In some cases, LASIK may also be performed on people with mild to moderate cases of refractive errors.